dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 ### [Social Consensus of Abstractions is What Distinguishes Man From Animal]()

 Language itself is the social consensus on abstraction.
-Neuroanalytically, each abstraction is a representation of some stimulus pattern within the mind, whether the stimulus arises completely internally or externally.
+Neuroanalytically, each abstraction is a representation in the form of superimposed stimuli pattern within the mind, whether the stimuli arises completely internally or externally.
 Many species operate with neurological abstractions, though few develop complicated behavior patterns with layered or interwoven abstractions.
 The [tool-using carpenter finch](https://en.wikipedia.org/wiki/Woodpecker_finch) is an